- Find good monologue for kids.

 How many monologues for kids should you have?

-If your child is serious about acting, and wants to get cast for a variety of roles, then they should have a variety of monologues up their sleeve as well.
-A pro tip is to have the double of monologues ready (if a drama school program requires to have 2 monologues ready, prepare four, etc).
+If your child is serious about acting and wants to get cast for a variety of roles, they should also have a variety of monologues up their sleeve.
+A pro tip is to have the double of monologues ready (if a drama school program requires to have two monologues ready, prepare four, etc.).
 But also don’t forget about different genres, like comedy and drama!

 Stay on brand

-First, think what kind of character your kid is usually drawn to.
+First, consider what character your kid is usually drawn to.
 What’s their personality?
-Is he the clown of his class, or a more sensitive, quite character?
+Is he the clown of his class or a more sensitive, quiet character?
 All these qualities are important to keep in mind when choosing a perfect monologue.
 Remember, the monologue should fit your kid!

 Choose One Minute Monologues

-During auditions, casting director sometimes sees hundreds of kids a day, so make sure your kid’s monologue isn’t too long.
-In fact, an industry rule is that a good monologue should not exceed 1 minute (that is if the audition description doesn’t state otherwise).
-If there’s a monologue that your kid is fond of, but appears to be longer than needed, you can easily edit it to make it shorter.
-If your kid is a beginner in the acting industry, it’s a safer bet to choose a more dynamic monologue.
-In this context, dynamic means the part of the script/play which is more heightened, where a character is addressing other characters or actively pursues the story.
-This, of course, doesn’t mean that if your kid wants to perform the part of the story where the character is talking to himself or looks back at the past.
+During auditions, the casting director sometimes sees hundreds of kids a day, so make sure your kid’s monologue isn’t too long.
+In fact, an industry rule is that a good monologue should not exceed 1 minute (that is, if the audition description doesn’t state otherwise).
+If there’s a monologue that your kid is fond of but appears to be longer than needed, you can easily edit it to make it shorter.
+If your kid is a beginner in the acting industry, choosing a more dynamic monologue is a safer bet.
+In this context, dynamic means the part of the script/play that is more heightened, where a character is addressing other characters or actively pursuing the story.
+This doesn’t mean that your kid wants to perform the part of the story where the character is talking to himself or looks back at the past.
 However, keep in mind that these types of monologues are harder to pull off.
 Just depends on your kid’s level of experience.

 To recap